4dn-dcic/utils/docs/getting_started.md

 ### Internal DCIC set up

 To fully utilize the utilities, you should have your AWS credentials set up.
-In addition, you should also have the `SECRET` environment variable needed for decrypting the administrator access keys stored on Amazon S3.
+In addition, you should also have the `S3_ENCRYPT_KEY` environment variable needed for decrypting the administrator access keys stored on Amazon S3.
+Usually, this is done by leveraging the `ff_env` kwarg in various `dcicutils.ff_utils` functions.
 If you would rather not set these up, using a local administrator access key generated from Fourfront is also an option; see the instructions for external set up below.

 ### External set up